 In the world of sailboat standing rigging there are three common materials used, stainless steel wire, Nitronic 50 rod, and various types of synthetic fibers, which are becoming more and more popular.
 I want to talk today about Nitronic 50 stainless steel rod.
 This specific type of stainless steel is very strong and noble.
 Rod rigging can provide lower stretch, less windage and reduced weight characteristics than its wire counterparts.

 So if your boat is equipped with rod rigging, what maintenance schedule should one adhere to?
 In order to maintain your rod rigging or any rigging for that matter, it is highly recommended to simply wash and rinse the hardware with soap and water.
-This in itself can make a big difference.
+This in itself can make a big difference in its longevity.

 The general guidelines for rod head inspection and service are 40,000 – 60,000 miles or 6 years, whichever comes first.
 Rods, tangs and fittings, generally should be replaced once the rig exceeds 120,ooo NM.
 This is a generalization that will vary by geographical region and use.
 Typically (at least in my experience) one will find that they reach the 6 year mark before the 60,000 miles.
 The rod head service is extremely important and should not be overlooked.
 In order to inspect/service your rod the mast will need to be un-stepped.

 With some type of rod fittings the head can easily be accessed, cleaned up and inspected for cracking.
-However, other types of fittings will be dimpled and can therefore not be undone to be inspected.
-In this case you will need to replace the fitting as well as the head.
+However, other types of fittings will be dimpled to lock the fitting and can therefore not be undone to be inspected.
+In this case you will need to replace the fitting as well as the head for a satisfactory inspection.
 This does not necessarily mean the rod needs to be replaced.
 The length lost will be minimal and is usually within the throw of a turnbuckle.

-There are some instances where the entire rod will need replacing.
+There are instances where the entire rod will need replacing.
 If the rod has been damaged, bent or kinked, one should replace it.
 Navtec guidelines talk about it being acceptable to bend the rod back only once if the bend isn’t too severe.
-Personally, I would get replaced, because I don’t like ‘ifs’).
+Personally, I would get it replaced, because I don’t like ‘if’s’.

 Regarding terminals, if using a rigging screw type turnbuckle (see picture) make sure your rigger knows to replace the screw itself.
 These are also very prone to fatigue and aging.
 A good school of thought here is, any terminals that look extremely old and worn should be replaced.
 This should be evaluated on a case by case bases.
 Remember, it is always recommended to seek the advice of a professional.
 At least at The Rigging Company, advice is always FREE of charge.